-The diving bell spider, endemic to various parts of Europe and Asia, prefers clean freshwater areas like lakes, marshes, and ponds with a good level of aquatic vegetation.
+The diving bell spider, endemic to various parts of Europe and Asia, prefers clean freshwater areas like lakes, marshes, and ponds with good aquatic vegetation.
 These spiders are one of the most fascinating spider species.

 What makes them so unique is that when they are underwater, they breathe in air trapped in an air bubble created by the layers of hydrophobic hairs on their legs and abdomen.
 Diving bell spiders can remain submerged for a long time because of the silk-based structure they construct.
 The structure is actually how they got the name diving bell because it looks like a diving bell.

-A diving bell spider’s bite can prove painful, but they tend not to bite humans and are not thought of as a dangerous spider.
+A diving bell spider’s bite can prove painful, but it tends not to bite humans and is not thought of as a dangerous spider.